6 Things to Keep in Mind For Commercial Printing Jobs

 - Books - If you are printing a hardcover or large paperback book, these will be printed in signature form.
 It is important to verify the correct pagination so that the pages come out in order.
 Your commercial printing company will be able to advise you of the appropriate layout needed to fit the paper size.

-Have Your Materials in the Proper Color Format
+Have Your Commercial Printing Products in the Proper Color Format

 In offset printing, the ink is put on in 4-color process which is Cyan, Magenta, Yellow, and Black, often referred to as CMYK.
-This type of process will get the most vibrant and detailed images on your final marketing piece.
+This type of process results in the most vibrant and detailed images on your commercial printing products.
 Most photos and images and broken down into Red, Green, Blue, or (RGB).
 Therefore you will want to make sure that your files are converted to CMYK print ready files to avoid additional prepress costs or delays.

 Know Your Project Specs